Court Rules Climate Inaction is a Human Rights Violation!

 After witnessing devastating forest fires and experiencing ever-worsening heatwaves, six Portuguese young people decided to act.
 On 3rd September 2020, they launched an unprecedented case against over 30 European countries in the European Court of Human Rights.

 Finally, following the hottest summer on record in Europe, their case was heard on 27th September 2023.
-The historic hearing took place place before 22 judges with 86 government lawyers in attendence; unprecedented in scale, the case received worldwide attention, with over 6000 mentions in the press in 71 countries, and counting.
+The historic hearing took place before 22 judges with 86 government lawyers in attendance; unprecedented in scale, the case received worldwide attention, with over 6000 mentions in the press in 71 countries, and counting.

 The case of the ‘youth-Applicants’ is simple: time is rapidly running out to safeguard their futures.
 European governments have a legal duty to take far more radical and urgent action to slash greenhouse gas emissions.